Visiting The Skinakas Observatory

 The Skinakas Observatory has been built and operates as part of a scientific research collaboration between the University of Crete, the Foundation for Research and Technology-Hellas (FORTH) and the Max-Planck-Institut for Extraterrestrische Physik of Germany.

 The Observatory has two telescopes: a Modified Ritchey Cretien telescope with a 1.3m aperture (focal ratio of F 7.6) and a 30cm telescope (focal ratio F 3.2).
 The building for the small telescope was built in 1986, and observations started in 1987.

 The large telescope is the largest telescope in Greece at the moment and became operational in October 1995.
-The optical system was manufactured by Karl Zeiss, and the mechanical parts by DFM Engineering.
+The optical system was manufactured by Carl Zeiss, and the mechanical parts were by DFM Engineering.

 The favourable climatological conditions prevailing in Crete (a large number of clear-sky nights per year) combined with the high mountains, place the island of Crete among the best locations in Europe for high-quality astronomical observations.
 These facts were influential in the establishment of the Skinakas Observatory.”

-Well, it was some evening I have to say.
+Well, it was some evening, I have to say.
 We arrived after climbing the road higher and higher above Anoyia.
 After some kilometres, we turned left onto a smaller road, not much bigger than our little car and we climbed again.
-Remember we must be around 5,000 feet up here.
-It is very high and though it was late summer – a heatwave in fact – we needed a coat to protect us from the cold wind.
+Remember, we must be around 5,000 feet up here.
+It is very high and though it was late summer – a heatwave in fact – we needed a coat to protect us from the chilly wind.